-30 statistics a about long-tail keywords
+30 statistics about long-tail keywords

 Read our keyword research guide for further advice and information!